SoftUni-Internal/interactive-content/EN/03-Lists/01-Lists-Overview.md

 }
 ```

-Now the "Helmet" is printed first because it was inserted at index 0.
+Now "Helmet" is printed first because it was inserted at index 0.

 Attempting to add an element from an index that is outside the bounds of the array will result in an **IndexOutOfBoundsException**.